kaitlinsm/processing-webcontrol/README.md

 Processing.org is a great tool for making visualizations.
 Controlling these programs requires physical access to the machine the sketch is running on.

-This project aims to provide a web interface to allow any computer or phone on the network to be a remote control for whatever Processing sketch you want to connect it to.
+This project demonstrates a web interface to allow any computer or phone on the network to be a remote control for whatever Processing sketch you want to connect it to.

 It uses bootstrap and knockout to render the UI, making it pretty easy to customize.

+## What it does ##

-At its core, the sketch defines a Mode.
+At its core, the sketch defines a Mode as "a thing that makes the screen go a colour".
+To begin with, the web interface doesn't know about what exact modes are defined in the Sketch.

+So what the sketch does is respond to any request made by the web interface with a list of all modes and which one is on or off.

+The sketch setup defines three colours (r, g, b).
+Once running, you can either type "R" "G" or "B" on the keyboard when the sketch window is active, or you can click the buttons on the web interface that correspond.

+The active mode will show on the button that was clicked.

 ## Instructions ##
 You'll need node.js installed.
 Clone or unpack the zip, and from the directory in a command